hanwenzhang123/bu-cs622-programming/week6/README.md

 - Load balancing: deciding which consumers to process which message, some consumers that have more resources can process more expensive messages consumer who has less resources can produce
 - Fan-out:

+#### Message Acknowledgement
+The receiver may crash at any time, and thus the message receive process could be unsuccessful.
+Therefore, we need a way to notify the message broker whether the message has been delivered successfully.
+The receiver will send an acknowledgment upon successful message received to the broker.
+Then the broker realizes that it can remove the message from its message bus.
+Nevertheless, note some messaging protocols such as AMPQ preserving require the order of messages.
+To resolve this issue, we can use a separate message queue for each consumer.

+Sending continuously acknowledgement even for small messages is resource consuming, what is your recommendation to mitigate this challenge?

+Sending continuously
+ 1. Periodically sending back the acknowledgements and buffer the acknowledgement even for small message acknowledgments on the receiver. messages is resource consuming, what is your recommendation to
+2. all messages might not required acknowledgement.
+Therefore, there is no need to send for every message mitigate this c

+Fault Tolerance in Stream Processing
+Fault tolerance in stream processing is not as easy as batch jobs.
+We can check point ID or use a time to label stream jobs and their order.
+When a job failed, the system should revert back to its predefined check point.
+  Reverting back to checkpoints are also implemented in micro batching which is a sort of steam processing (despite the name might be confusing)

+  As with batch processing, we need to discard the partial output of any failed tasks.
+However, since a stream process is long-running and produces output continuously, we can’t simply discard all output.
+Instead, a finer-grained recovery mechanism can be used, based on microbatching, checkpointing, transactions, or idempotent writes.

+#### Java Email Service
+1. Download mail-1.4.7.jar and add it into project libraries.
+2. Configure the email service credential.
+3. Create an email session (requires our email user name and password)
+4. Create the “Multipurpose Internet Mail Extensions” (MIME) message
+5. Send the message

 ### Synchronous Messaging
 - near real time
+It is a style of communication between two software component that one component is waiting for another component to respond.
+Email and web messages are two good example of asynchronous messaging.

+#### Java Supports for Synchronous Messaging
+Packet based messaging (Use UDP for data transfer) Stream based messaging (Use TCP for data transfer)
+TCP: Transfer Control Protocol
+UDP: User Datagram Protocol

+#### Java Supports for Synchronous Messaging
+TCP connection is session aware, but UDP is session-less.
+There is no guarantee that UDP packets arrive correctly, also there is no guarantee on the delivery of the UDP packet.
+Nevertheless, UDP is much faster than TCP, because there is no overhead.
+It is useful for communications that don’t require a guarantee for message delivery.
+For example, assume we would like to distribute a video.
+In this scenario, few frame delays can be tolerated and there is no need to guarantee all message delivery.
+Therefore, UDP is favored over TCP.

+#### Socket Based Communication
+- Client and server program could be located on a separate machines, but they could be also running on the same computer.
+- In our scenario your client and server codes both reside on the same machine (your machine).

+#### Socket Based Communication Workflow
+Server:
+ Socket socket = serversocket.accept();
+Client:
+ Socket socket = new Socket(servername, port);

 #### Message System (web sockets)